![]() |

 Information | Alias |

 This field helps you differentiate filtered relationships from one another.
-Also, a new tag is created using the name that you enter for the Alias field.
+Also, a new tag is created using the name you enter for the Alias field.
 Alias Requirements:

 Important: This applies to all current and future objects that you create.

-Example: For example, Namespace_ObjectName__c would be stripped to ObjectName; therefore, you cannot have an alias of ObjectName |
+Example: Namespace__ObjectName__c would be stripped to ObjectName; therefore, you cannot have an alias of ObjectName. |

 |